 How much protein you need each day depends on your age, sex, and how active you are.
 It's recommended that most adults eat 2 to 3 food guide servings of protein foods a day.
 Sometimes you may need to eat more protein.
 Your doctor or dietitian may advise you on the right amount of protein you need.

 Protein is found in a variety of foods.
 High-protein foods include lean meat, poultry, and fish.
 A serving of these foods is 2½ ounces (75 g).
-(2½ ounces is about the size and thickness of a deck of cards or the palm of your hand.)
+(2½ ounces is about the size and thickness of a deck of cards.)

 Protein isn't just found in meat.
 If you are looking for other types of protein, the following foods are equal to about 2½ ounces (75 g) of meat:

 Other sources of protein include cheese, milk, and other milk products.
 You can also buy protein bars, drinks, and powders.
 Check the nutrition label for the amount of protein in each serving.